 I paused for a second to think about it.
 It made sense.

 Yes, the software was for businesses but not all types of companies, and there is a chance that other business owners talk to other business owners.
-In this case, while I recognized that they could be some value in advertising with the magazine, when you have to prioritize your marketing activities, you have to go with activities that are directly related to your target audience.
+In this case, while I recognized that there could be some value in advertising with the magazine when you have to prioritize your marketing activities, you have to go with directly related activities to your target audience.
 So, in this instance, I didn’t think it would be a good fit.
-Targeting the right target audience makes a big difference in the success of your brand campaigns, and it makes tracking your efforts significantly easier.
+However, targeting the right target audience makes a big difference in the success of your brand campaigns, and it makes tracking your efforts significantly easier.

 In selecting your target audience:

 Select an audience that can relate to your product directly or will use your product